justinccdev/EventRecordingModule/README.md

 3. Edit the [EventRecorder] section as required.
 If you use the MySQL recorder, then you will also need to create the database that you specify in the ConnectionString.

+##Issues##

+* At the moment, this module will not work properly if the number of regions on a simulator drops to zero without the simulator being shutdown (this is possible if one dynamically removes regions).
+It will be possible to handle this case when the next version of OpenSimulator is released

 ##Repository##

 This module is hosted at [EVENT RECORDER].
 Please report any issues with the bug tracker there.